lj-valencia/cayman-blog-old-site/index.md

 layout: home
 ---

 Welcome to my blog!

-I've created this blog for all things Economics and not, However, it will be mostly about Economics.
-Various economics/data-science related projects and works I've conducted are found under the Projects section of this page.
+I created this blog to showcase and discuss all things Economics (and not).
+However, it will be mostly about Economics.

+Various economics/data-science related projects I've worked on are found under the Projects section of this page.